vo1dstarxx/vo1dstarxx/README.md

 - Profic, proshipper, darkshipper or into gross shit (lolishota, noncon, dubcon, incest, pseudo incest, pedo, zoo and etcetera).
 - Radqueer or use any related labels (rcta, transid, zoophilegender or some other shit).
 - Transfur or anti furry.
-- Okegom, your boyfriend, tcoaal.
+- Okegom, your boyfriend, tcoaal, dsmp.
 - Support/"tolerate" dandy's world dev team and associates.
 - Under 15.
 - Entitled to not leave credits (yes that includes art creds and skin creds) /srs.